apfelbox/Prism-Detached/README.md

 * `post`:  if you want to include a code piece of another post, you can explicitly specify the post id here

+### Cached Assets loader
+The plugin includes (from v1.3 on) a cached assets loader, so that all needed assets are concatenated into one js and one css file to minimize the HTTP requests.
+To make use of the cached assets loader, just create a directory `/cache/` inside your plugin directory and make it writable for PHP.

 ## Supported languages

 Currently only the ones from the official repository